ThrillStays

 • Adventure Caving (Sarawak Chamber, 8-10 hours): Requires booking well in advance and a high level of fitness.
 The approach involves 2-3 hours of scrambling through mud and water.
 From 400 MYR per person.

 Difficulty: Easy (show caves) to Hard (Sarawak Chamber expedition) Season: Year-round (tropical climate) Getting there: Fly from Miri or Kota Kinabalu to Mulu Airport Where to stay: Park accommodation from 40-120 MYR per night.
-Limited options; book in advance.
+Limited options — book well in advance.

 Holloch Caverns, Switzerland: Europe’s Longest